Azure/no-token-in-the-browser-pattern/README.md

 This architecture uses [API Management](https://azure.microsoft.com/products/api-management) to:

-- Implement a [Backends for Frontends](/azure/architecture/patterns/backends-for-frontends) pattern that gets an OAuth2 access token from Azure Active Directory (Azure AD).
+- Implement a [Backends for Frontends](/azure/architecture/patterns/backends-for-frontends) pattern that gets an OAuth2 access token from Microsoft Entra ID.
 - Use Advanced Encryption Standard [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) to encrypt and decrypt the access token.
 - Store the token in an `HttpOnly` cookie.
 - Proxy all API calls that require authorization.

 Because the backend handles token acquisition, no other code or library, like [MSAL.js](https://github.com/AzureAD/microsoft-authentication-library-for-js), is required in the single-page application.
 When you use this design, no tokens are stored in the browser session or local storage.
 Encrypting and storing the access token in an `HttpOnly` cookie helps to protect it from [XSS](https://owasp.org/www-community/attacks/xss/) attacks.
 Scoping it to the API domain and setting `SameSite` to `Strict` ensures that the cookie is automatically sent with all proxied API first-party requests.

 This example uses [Microsoft Graph API](https://learn.microsoft.com/graph/api/overview?view=graph-rest-1.0) as an example backend API, but the same principles apply to any backend API you want to call.
-To obtain an access token with the required scopes, the correct API permissions need to be added to the application registration in Azure Active Directory.
+To obtain an access token with the required scopes, the correct API permissions need to be added to the application registration in Microsoft Entra ID.

 ## Deploy this example